PanSzczerba/i2cmaster/README.md

 # i2cmaster
-Simple wrapper for AVR harwdare TWI interface
+Simple wrapper for AVR harwdare TWI interface.
+Source is compatible with gcc-avr compiler.